MicrosoftDocs/win32/desktop-src/uxguide/winenv-taskbar.md

     In the incorrect example, listing songs in a Jump List will fill it with a single album.

--   **Don't fill all the available Jump List slots if you don't need to.** Focus Jump List content on the most useful items—if your program has only three useful items, provide only three.
+-   **Don't fill all the available Jump List slots if you don't need to.** Focus Jump List content on the most useful items if your program has only three useful items, provide only three.
 The more items in a Jump List, the more effort required to find any specific item.

     ![screen shot of jump list with one command ](images/winenv-taskbar-image29.png)